Make your coffee break cake delicious, with this simple to make German cherry cake recipe. A different take on a Kirschkuchen.

 - 1 tbsp Baking powder

-- 4 tbsp Semi-skimmed milk
+- 4 tablespoon Semi-skimmed milk

 - 250 grams Frozen pitted cherries